bishwaraj13/WhisperX-API-Server/README.md

 A lightweight Flask API server that wraps WhisperX for efficient audio transcription using GPU acceleration.
 This service maintains a loaded model in memory for faster processing and provides a simple HTTP interface for transcription requests.

+## Context
+WhisperX has very specific dependencies which run on older python and torch versions, and is usually incompatible with some of the newer applications, so I separated out WhisperX, and made it a simple Flask API server.
+That way my code in other applications can just send API request to this server, and receive transcription as response.

 ## Features

 - **Persistent Model Loading**: Keeps WhisperX model loaded in memory for faster processing